EliAndrewC/l7r/setting/budgets.md

 This pattern of consolidating power through engineered interdependence rather than standing force is not unique to Rokugan; it is a recognizable feature of stable feudal systems generally.
 But, as with so much of its governance, Rokugan is unusually well-run for a premodern society, and the Hantei have sustained the arrangement more successfully, and for longer, than any real-world dynasty managed while still wielding real power.
 The real dynasties that endured even longer - the Imperial House of Japan foremost among them - generally did so by allowing themselves to be reduced to ceremonial figureheads while actual governance passed to shoguns, regents, or ministers.
 That is arguably true of the Hantei to a degree (the Emperor rarely takes a significant action not "recommended" by the Imperial Chancellery), but only to a degree: across a thousand-year span, Rokugan's Imperial monarchy has retained far more wealth, direct control of governance, and real power than the throne of any comparable real-world empire.

-### Kaiu Wall Direct Contributions: Line-Item Detail
+### Kaiu Wall direct contributions: line-item detail

 The ~3-5 million koku/year for direct Imperial Wall contributions covers: